Emergence of solitons from many-body photon bound states in quantum nonlinear media: Introduction

 \section{Introduction}

 One of the most distinct predictions within classical nonlinear optics is the emergence of solitons, whose shape does not change during propagation \cite{Agrawal}.
-From early on, there were also efforts to understand how these solitons might emerge from a fully quantum theory, perhaps most prominently in continuous Kerr nonlinear media \cite{lai1,lai2}.
-While the weak nonlinearities of conventional media historically made quantum properties largely inaccessible, in recent years there have been diverse systems, ranging from ensembles of Rydberg atoms \cite{firstrev,callum,first,LiangBS} to waveguide QED systems coupled to quantum emitters~\cite{roy_rev_mod,review_lodahl,Darrick_rev_mod,shen_fan_prl,shen_fan, Harold_strcorr,mahmo_calajo,Harold_bs,Prasadnat}, where quantum few-photon bound states can truly be observed due to strong interactions at the level of individual photons~\cite{changnl}.
-The theoretical techniques by which bound states can be predicted and studied in these different systems is equally diverse, varying from Bethe ansatz~\cite{shen_fan_prl,shen_fan,Bethe,sahandprl} (when the interactions between photons are local in character) to effective field theories \cite{bienas,Efimov,magrebi} (particularly successful for Rydberg nonlinear media).
+From early on, there were also efforts to understand how these solitons might emerge from a fully quantum theory, perhaps most prominently in continuous Kerr nonlinear media~\cite{lai1,lai2,Kurizki1,Kurizki2,Kurizki3}.
+While the weak nonlinearities of conventional media historically made quantum properties largely inaccessible, in recent years there have been diverse systems, ranging from ensembles of Rydberg atoms~\cite{firstrev,callum,first,LiangBS} to waveguide QED systems coupled to quantum emitters~\cite{roy_rev_mod,review_lodahl,Darrick_rev_mod,shen_fan_prl,shen_fan, Harold_strcorr,mahmo_calajo,Harold_bs,Prasadnat}, where strong interactions at the level of individual photons~\cite{changnl} can be achieved.
+An intriguing effect occurring in such quantum nonlinear media is the existence of quantum photon bound states, which have been predicted and studied in these different systems with equally diverse theoretical techniques, varying from Bethe ansatz~\cite{shen_fan_prl,shen_fan,Bethe,sahandprl} (when the interactions between photons are local in character) to effective field theories \cite{bienas,Efimov,magrebi} (particularly successful for Rydberg nonlinear media).
+Most of these techniques have been exclusively applied to few excitations and/or moderate size systems and, generally, the many-excitation dynamics remains largely unexplored.
+Recently an important step toward this direction was made in the specific case of an atomic array chirally (unidirectionally) coupled to a photonic waveguide.
+There, it has been recently demonstrated~\cite{mahmo_calajo} that a linear combination of quantum many-body photon bound states leads to the emergence of the well-known self induced transparency (SIT) soliton~\cite{McCall1,McCall2,Bullough}.
+However, besides this specific case, a general connection between the quantum many-body dynamics and the emergent semi-classical behavior in other atom-light interfaces is still generally unknown.

 In recent years, an alternative formalism to capture quantum atom-light interactions has gained attention.
 This formalism is based on the insight that the light-matter polaritons that form in near-resonant propagation are in fact almost entirely atomic in character in typical settings.
 Thus, the photonic degrees of freedom can be effectively integrated out, to yield a quantum spin model describing photon-mediated interactions between the atoms \cite{anapra,anaprx,ana_masson,rev_wqedarray}.
 In principle, if the dynamics of the spin model can be solved, the correlations of the outgoing quantum fields can be readily obtained using an input-output equation \cite{Caneva,MPSJames,Caneva, MPSJames,glauber,Blais_in}.
 Within this framework, particularly in the context of atomic arrays and in waveguide QED, the spin model has led to the prediction of many interesting effects, including strongly subradiant states~\cite{Albrecht,Loic,ritch,dimermolmer1,zhang,buchler,dimer_shermet,Pod_scat,Pod_3,Lesanosky,Yudson}, photon mediated localized states~\cite{Pod_photon_loc}, topological states~\cite{Pod_topo}, chaotic states~\cite{caos} and subradiant dimers~\cite{dimermolmer2,dimer_poddu}.
 Techniques to effectively map continuous, macroscopic nonlinear media such as Rydberg ensembles to the spin model have also been proposed and investigated \cite{james_ryd}.